 Small weddings can be grand.
 Small weddings can still be expensive, too.
 A small wedding in a boutique hotel in Mayfair might still cost more than a package wedding in Warwickshire for example.
 It just means that your spend goes further if you want it to.

 This really does – as it should do – come down to your personal choice.

 Other benefits to smaller weddings could also be the simpler organisation, savings on bridal party and groomsmen attire, and of course fewer bookings with rooms, cars, flowers, favours and more.

 If that sounds more attractive than a wedding with more staff than you have friends on Facebook, then a small wedding could well be the best choice for you.

 Of course, if you love the big occasions and need 100s of witnesses as you say “I love you and I do” to the person who’s the ying to your yang then that’s what you should do.

-We hire everything from catering equipment to sashes and champagne flutes.
+We can take care of all your wedding equipment hire, everything from catering equipment to sashes and champagne flutes.
 If you’re looking to get married in Birmingham, Warwickshire, Oxfordshire or the Cotswolds and need to hire plates, crockery or need some expert advice on hiring for your event then give us a call now.